ruasanchezf/portfolio/Police_Shootings_Data_Visualization/README.md

 This was a partner assignment for the final project in my Data Visualization class during my junior year at Carleton.
 My partner for this project was Martin Bernard.
 We chose a heavy topic in response to the death of George Floyd and the BLM movement at the time.
-The data visualization takes data of police shootings since
+The data visualization takes data of police shootings since 2015.
+The main goal of our project was to showcase the inequality present within the victim rates of police shootings.
+We focuse mianly on the aspect of race, allowing the user to see both the raw values and the proportional values for each race.
+These were both displayed on a line graph as well as a map.
+We inteded to continue adding proprotional values for each categoiry but did not have enough time.
+More infomration on the project is provided in the observable notebook:

 https://observablehq.com/d/963c347c4833b443@2585